-The Yellows head to the Pavilions at the weekend to play in their 3rd pre season friendly since the disappointing end of last season.
+The Yellows head to the Pavilions at the weekend to play in their 3rd pre season friendly, since the disappointing end to last season.

-However, WTFC were winless after two games and were yet to score.
+However, WTFC are winless after two games and are yet to score.

-Last year in pre season, the Wire travelled to the NWCFL side’s home and won by 4 goals to nil.
+Last year in pre season, the Wire travelled to the North West Counties Football League side’s home and won by 4 goals to nil.

 Team news wise, there were 6 changes from the defeat against Tranmere Rovers.
-A complete trialist centre-half partnership was supplemented by the more familiar Alex Honeyball and Shaun Beeley on the left and right side of defence.
-Meanwhile Trailist D, aka Jack Dunn made his second consecutive appearance, after coming oh so close to scoring, hitting the woodwork in his first run out against Tranmere.
-On the other flank was the ever-improving Dylan Vassallo.
-In the centre the fifth and final trialist, lined up alongside debutant, Ben Garrity.
+A complete trialist centre-half partnership was supplemented by the more familiar Alex Honeyball and Shaun Beeley, on the left and right hand side of defence.
+Meanwhile Trailist D, aka Jack Dunn, made his second consecutive appearance, after coming oh so close to scoring, hitting the woodwork in his first run out against Tranmere.
+On the other flank, was the ever-improving Dylan Vassallo.
+In the centre of the field, the fifth and final trialist, lined up alongside debutant, Ben Garrity.
 Up top, McDonald and Brodie lead the line.